patrickswijgman/ridder/README.md

 #### Camera

-Follow an object with smoothing and allows for parallax scrolling.
+Follow an object with a smoothing effect (quite satisfying) and supports parallax scrolling.

+### Utils

+A bunch of useful utility functions, such as:

+- `clamp` to keep a value within a range.
+- `randomInt` and `chance` for a random number or boolean, respectively.
+- `toRadians` and `toDegrees` to convert angles from one to the other.
+- `remove`, `shuffle` and `pick` for arrays.

 ## Installation